upkie/upkie/README.md

 ./start_simulation.sh
 ```

 Click on the robot in the simulator window to apply external forces.
-Once the simulation spine is running, we can interact with it using one of the [Gymnasium environments](https://upkie.github.io/upkie/environments.html).
-For example, here is a linear-feedback balancer for ``UpkieGroundVelocity``:
+Once the simulation spine is running, we can control the robot using one of its Gymnasium environments, for instance:

 ```python
 import gymnasium as gym